One of the benefits of the homeschool life is that you get to set the calendar! Here’s how to build an academic calendar for homeschooling.

 - Maintain a record of lesson plans.

 While you need to know what your state laws require, the basics as he outlined them are helpful even if you are required to do more or less, depending on your situation.
 Going through this process is something that I do at the beginning of every school year.
 Not only does it equip me with substantive documentation if our home-based private school is ever questioned, but it also sets me up for success.

-So, as part of my back-to-school routine, I create an academic calendar.
+As part of my back-to-school routine, I create an academic calendar.
 One of the beauties of teaching my children at home is that I get to set the calendar.
 Our family can work our school around my husband’s work schedule, family events, and other activities in our life.

-Here is how I go about it:
+Here is how I go about building our academic calendar.

 1. Print a scholastic calendar.